-14 If VM is exchanged at less than daily frequency, the minimum horizon should be set equal to 10 days plus the number of days in between VM collection.
+18 If VM is exchanged at less than daily frequency, the minimum horizon should be set equal to 10 days plus the number of days in between VM collection.

-- (b) IM models may account for diversification, hedging and risk offsets within well-defined asset classes such as currency/rates15, equity, credit, or commodities, but not across such asset classes, and provided these instruments are covered by the same legally enforceable netting agreement (i.e., the total IM amount required is a simple summation of IM requirements at each underlying asset class); - (c) uncleared derivatives contracts for which a firm faces zero counterparty risk require no IM to be collected and may be excluded from the IM calculation.
+- (d) data within the identified period should be equally weighted for calibration purposes. - xvii.
+Quantitative IM models may account for risk on a portfolio basis subject to the following conditions: - (a) IM models may consider all uncleared derivatives contracts that are agreed for model use and are subject to the same legally enforceable netting agreement; - (b) IM models may account for diversification, hedging and risk offsets within well-defined asset classes such as currency/rates19, equity, credit, or commodities, but not across such asset classes, and provided these instruments are covered by the same legally enforceable netting agreement (i.e., the total IM amount required is a simple summation of IM requirements at each underlying asset class); - (c) uncleared derivatives contracts for which a firm faces zero counterparty risk require no IM to be collected and may be excluded from the IM calculation.